1.5 Amdahl's Law and Gustafson's Law

 Core Assumption

 Section titled “Core Assumption”Gustafson’s Law operates under the assumption that the problem size scales with the number of processors.
-The goal is not to do the same work faster, but to do more work in the same amount of time 3.
+The goal is not to do the same work faster, but to perform more work in the same amount of time 3.
 This is common in scientific computing, where having more computational power allows researchers to run simulations with higher resolution, more particles, or for longer durations.
 This performance model is known as weak scaling 5.

-Reframing the Serial Fraction
+Revisiting the Serial Fraction

-Section titled “Reframing the Serial Fraction”The law assumes that the amount of time spent in the serial part of a program remains constant, regardless of the problem size, while the parallelizable part of the workload grows proportionally with the number of processors 3.
+Section titled “Revisiting the Serial Fraction”The law assumes that the amount of time spent in the serial part of a program remains constant, regardless of the problem size, while the parallelizable part of the workload grows proportionally with the number of processors 3.

 Formula